agusev2311/agusev2311/README.md

-# Hi, I'm Artyom Gusev! 👋
+# Hi, I'm Artem Gusev! 👋

 I'm passionate about programming and computer gaming.
 Here are the key details about me: